davidyap7/admin/patterns.md

 {:shortdesc}

 When you design a cloud solution, also think about account security and operational requirements, country regulations, market directives, and corporate policies.
-To cater for your project needs, {{site.data.keyword.Bluemix}} offers three types of cloud environments.
+To cater to your project needs, {{site.data.keyword.Bluemix}} offers three types of cloud environments.

 * [{{site.data.keyword.Bluemix_notm}} Public](/docs/overview/whatisbluemix.html "{{site.data.keyword.Bluemix_notm}} Public"): The infrastructure resources are shared by different companies and users.
-* [{{site.data.keyword.Bluemix_notm}} Dedicated](/docs/dedicated/index.html#dedicated "{{site.data.keyword.Bluemix_notm}} Dedicated"): You use your own dedicated {{site.data.keyword.BluSoftlayer_notm}}, which you can connect securely to the {{site.data.keyword.Bluemix_notm}} Public cloud and your own network.
+* [{{site.data.keyword.Bluemix_dedicated_notm}}](/docs/dedicated/index.html#dedicated "{{site.data.keyword.Bluemix_dedicated_notm}}"): You use your own dedicated {{site.data.keyword.BluSoftlayer_notm}}, which you can connect securely to {{site.data.keyword.Bluemix_notm}} Public and your own network.
-* [{{site.data.keyword.Bluemix_notm}} Local](/docs/local/index.html#local "{{site.data.keyword.Bluemix_notm}} Local"): Sits behind your company firewall, which can protect your most sensitive workloads and can connect securely to both {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_notm}} Dedicated clouds.
+* [{{site.data.keyword.Bluemix_local_notm}}](/docs/local/index.html#local "{{site.data.keyword.Bluemix_local_notm}}"): Sits behind your company firewall, which can protect your most sensitive workloads and can connect securely to both {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_dedicated_notm}} environments.

 As part of deciding which type of cloud environment you need, plan the structure of your account, organizations, spaces, resources, and team members.

 For most companies, a single {{site.data.keyword.Bluemix_notm}} account is sufficient.
-For larger companies, where there is more than one business area, you might want a separate {{site.data.keyword.Bluemix_notm}} account for each business domain.
+For larger companies where there is more than one business area, you might want a separate {{site.data.keyword.Bluemix_notm}} account for each business domain.
 For example, within a large banking corporation there might be separate accounts for the retail and commercial sectors.

 The following table provides a summary of some of the key elements.